 Outstanding Master's Thesis/Report Awards

 The Outstanding Thesis/Report Award was established in 2003 by the Graduate School to recognize exceptional work by master's students and to encourage the highest levels of scholarship, research, and writing.
-Awards of $2,000 will be given in 2013.
 Nominations are accepted from Graduate Studies Committee Chairs.
+Three awards will be presented in 2016.

 Three categories will be used to group the nominations: